farux/obsidian-text-toolbar/README.md

 ## How to use

+To begin, register your required actions in the toolbar.

-When text is selected in the editor view, a toolbar appears.
+Selecting text in the editor view will show your customized toolbar.

 Click the button to apply CSS snippets, markdowns, built-in macros, etc. to the selected text.